learning-zone/nodejs-basics/README.md

   * Code is written in "plain old JavaScript", which means that less time is spent dealing with "context shift" between languages when you're writing both client-side and server-side code.

-  * JavaScript is a relatively new programming language and benefits from improvements in language design when compared to other traditional web-server languages (e.g. Python, PHP,  etc.) Many other new and pouplar languages compile/convert into JavaScript so you can use TypeScript, CoffeeScript, ClojureScript, Scala, LiveScript, etc.
+  * JavaScript is a relatively new programming language and benefits from improvements in language design when compared to other traditional web-server languages (e.g. Python, PHP,  etc.) Many other new and popular languages compile/convert into JavaScript so you can use TypeScript, CoffeeScript, ClojureScript, Scala, LiveScript, etc.

   * The node package manager (NPM) provides access to hundres of thousands of resuable packages.
 It also has best-in-class dependency resolution and can also be used to automate most of the build toolchain.